 According to the Boston Consulting Group’s May 2021 report The Deep Tech Investment Paradox, deep tech suffers from a knowledge gap between innovators and investors.
 Venture capital funds often lack the expertise needed to understand advanced science and engineering risks, and to effectively support deep tech ventures.

-A simple business evaluation of company financials and due diligence around product development would have uncovered the holes in the claims of both Milton and Holmes.
+A simple business evaluation of company financials and due diligence around product development would have stopped Holmes defrauding investors.
 Boston Consulting Group estimates that deep tech investments could exceed $200bn by 2025 if more effective investor models are adopted.
 That is a lot of capital at stake.
 Without following the basic tenets of milestone investing, talking to customers to understand the proper product market fit and doing the required due diligence, deep tech investors are laying themselves wide open to risks of this kind.